Yorkshire Universities Air Squadron: History

-YUAS is one of fourteen University Air Squadrons that are spread out across Great Britain and it recruits from the universities at Bradford, Huddersfield, Hull, Leeds, Sheffield and York, with about 30 new intakes every year.
+YUAS is one of fifteen University Air Squadrons that are spread out across Great Britain, and it recruits from the universities at Bradford, Huddersfield, Hull, Leeds, Sheffield and York, with about 30 new intakes every year.
 Alongside the original universities that were listed for YUAS, students from Sheffield Hallam, Leeds College of Music, Leeds Metropolitan University and York St John University, can also apply to join YUAS.
 Students who join YUAS are enlisted as Officer Cadets in the Royal Air Force Volunteer Reserve and receive 30 hours of flying training annually.

 In 1998, a contract was signed to replace the Bulldog trainer aircraft with the Grob G115 (Tutor).
 A private company, Vosper Thorneycroft, were contracted to supply maintenance on the aircraft through a private contract.
 The Tutor aircraft was delivered to the University Air Squadrons from July 1999 onwards.

 In 2013, it was announced that RAF Church Fenton would be closing down and that all units would need to be transferred elsewhere.
 In the case of YUAS and No. 9 Air Experience Flight RAF, this would mean a transfer to RAF Linton-on-Ouse, some 12 km north-west of York.
 In 2014, a year after moving to Linton-on-Ouse, YUAS won the best University Air Squadron beating 13 other University Air Squadrons across Great Britain.

 Due to the closure of RAF Linton-on-Ouse in 2021, YUAS relocated to RAF Leeming on 1 December 2020.
 An announcement was made on that day that YUAS would operate alongside Northumbrian Universities Air Squadron at RAF Leeming.